ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Eckhart says the answer is awareness.
 Unclouded awareness and consciousness are one in the same.

-Try this:  watch your mind like a cat waiting on a mouse hole in the wall... when the next thought pops out catch it.
+Try this:  watch your mind like a cat waiting on a mouse hole in the wall...
+When the next thought pops out catch it.
 How long did you have to wait?

 A good meditation is to try and get the wait as long as possible.